Personal profile

 Impact and Knowledge Exchange

 Thomas has actively engaged in a number of Impact and Knowledge Exchange activities.
 While working as a Research Fellow at the University of Nottingham's Centre for the Study of Subversion, Unconventional Interventions and Terrorism, he provided research support for a report on covert influence commissioned by the Australian Department of Foreign Affairs.
-More recently, he has delivered a talk in the UK Parliament on the US-UK relationship and participated in a roundtable with policymakers on UK-EU relations.
+More recently, he has delivered a talk in the UK Parliament on the US-UK relationship and participated in roundtables with policymakers on UK-EU relations and UK foreign policy.

 Teaching Activity